joshuazhou744/portfolio/README.md

 # Portfolio Website

-A personal portfolio website with a Windows 98 theme, built with Next.js and FastAPI.
+A personal portfolio website built with Next.js and FastAPI.

 ## Project Structure